Collect whole blood in a purple top (EDTA) tube (preferred). Extracted DNA and saliva are also acceptable.

 Utility

-The clinical utility of the assay is to support a clinical diagnosis of the disease, to facilitate genetic counseling, to assess the risk to other first degree relatives, and to facilitate testing of at-risk family members.
-Molecular confirmation of a diagnosis may help guide recommendations for medical management and screening, and may help avoid unnecessary procedures.
+The clinical utility of the assay is to support a clinical diagnosis of the disease, facilitate genetic counseling, and assess the risk to other first-degree relatives and to facilitate testing of at-risk family members.
+Molecular confirmation of a diagnosis may help guide recommendations for medical management and screening and may help avoid unnecessary procedures.

 Genomic DNA is extracted from patient tissue following standard DNA extraction protocols.
 Whole genome sequencing is performed on the Illumina NovaSeq 6000 platform using the Illumina DNA PCR-Free Library Prep with 150bp paired-end reads.
 Mapping and analysis is based on the GRCh38 reference sequence.
 Sequencing data is processed using the Dragen pipeline (Illumina) to call both sequence and copy number variants.